 Transfers to a corporation controlled by the transferor.
-If a person receives stock of a corporation in exchange for property and no gain or loss is recognized under section 351, the person (transferor) and the transferee must each attach to their tax returns the information required by Regulations section 1.351-3.
+If a person receives stock of a corporation in exchange for property and no gain or loss is recognized under section 351, the person (transferor) and the transferee must each attach to their tax returns the statements required by Temporary Regulations section 1.351-3T.

 Election to reduce basis under section 362(e)(2)(C).
 The transferor and transferee in certain section 351 transactions may make a joint election under section 362(e)(2)(C) to limit the transferor's basis in the stock received instead of the transferee's basis in the transferred property.
 The transferor and transferee may make the election by attaching the statement as provided in Notice 2005-70, 2005-41 I.R.B.
 694, to their tax returns filed by the due date (including extensions) for the tax year in which the transaction occurred.
 Once made, the election is irrevocable.
-See section 362(e)(2)(C) and Notice 2005-70 showing the types and amounts of income excluded from gross income.
+See section 362(e)(2)(C) and Notice 2005-70.

 Foreign corporation with no gross income.
 If the foreign corporation has no gross income for the tax year, do not complete the Form 1120-F schedules.
-Instead, attach a statement to the return
+Instead, attach a statement to the return showing the types and amounts of income excluded from gross income.